China sets video game curfew for children and teens

 (CNN) - China announced Thursday new regulations aimed to curb addiction to gaming among minors.

-Gamers younger than 18 in China face new limits on their hobby.
+Gamers younger than 18 in China have strict new rules.
 (Source: CNN)

 The new guidelines are china's latest move in an ongoing campaign to increase regulation of the gaming industry.